savannahjune/gather/README.md

     var deferred = Q.defer();

     return calculateDuration(initialPointOne, initialMid, methodTransportOne)
-    // calculates duration between the first point and initial mid (reset in recursive function) .then(function(durationOne) {
+    .then(function(durationOne) {
         return calculateDuration(initialPointTwo, initialMid, methodTransportTwo)
-        // calculates duration between the first point and initial mid (reset in recursive function) .then(function(durationTwo) {
+               .then(function(durationTwo) {
-                // after both durations have been found, returns them return [durationOne, durationTwo];
+                    return [durationOne, durationTwo];
                });
     })
     .spread(function(durationOne, durationTwo) {
-        // Pulls apart the two durations for comparison var tolerance = 0.05 * ((durationOne + durationTwo) / 2);
+        var tolerance = 0.05 * ((durationOne + durationTwo) / 2);
         if ((Math.abs(durationOne - durationTwo) <= tolerance) || numAttempts >= maxAttempts) {
             if (numAttempts >= maxAttempts) {
-                console.log("Stopped findGatheringPoint after max attempts reached");
             }
-            // if the coordinate meets all requirements, then use it as gathering point deferred.resolve(initialMid);
+            deferred.resolve(initialMid);
             return deferred.promise;

-        /**
-         * the else if and else below constitute the binary search tree
-         * that this algorithm uses to find optimal midpoint between two people */
         }
         else if (durationOne > durationTwo) {
-            /** if duration one is greater, move initialMid to between initialMid and pointOne
-             * by passing it into findMidPoint
-             */
             newMidpoint = findMidPoint(pointOne, initialMid);
             return findGatheringPoint(pointOne, initialMid, newMidpoint, methodTransportOne, methodTransportTwo);
         }
         else {
-            /** if duration two is greater, move initialMid to between initialMid and pointTwo
-             * by passing it into findMidPoint
-             */
             newMidpoint = findMidPoint(pointTwo, initialMid);
             return findGatheringPoint(initialMid, pointTwo, newMidpoint, methodTransportOne, methodTransportTwo);
         }